Introduction to PostgreSQL STRING_AGG()

 Illustrate the result of the above statement by using the following snapshot.

-In the above example, the resulting snapshot shows us the list of the students concatenated by comma separator having a similar grade obtained.
+In the above example, the resulting snapshot shows us the students concatenated by a comma separator with a similar grade obtained.

 SELECT STRING_AGG(stud_name, ', ') AS "student_names", stud_country